INITIATION OF ENVIRONMENTAL DAMAGE ACTIONS IN CRIMINAL PROCEEDINGS

 Processing methodology

-Starting from the assignments received by SNPA from MASE, the content of criminal proceedings under preliminary investigation was analyzed within the framework of the environmental damage assessments carried out during the reference year.
+Starting from the assignments received by ISPRA from MASE, the content of criminal proceedings under preliminary investigation was analyzed within the framework of the environmental damage assessments carried out during the reference year.
 This analysis enabled the identification, across the national territory, of the percentage distribution of the reported illicit activities and of the most frequently involved site types in these proceedings.

 Update frequency